Bru Luccas Dances In A Louis Vuitton Bikini Top And Tiny Daisy Dukes: ‘Follow Me’

 Social media star Bru Luccas sent the pulses of her 3.2 million Instagram followers racing after posting a sultry video where she danced while wearing the tiniest of bikini tops with a pair of Daisy Dukes.
-Luccas uploaded the clip in order to encourage her fans to also follow her on TikTok.

-For the occasion, she wore a classic string bikini top.
-It was from famed luxury brand Louis Vuitton and featured the signature monogram print throughout the garment.
+Luccas, who uploaded the clip in order to encourage her fans to also follow her on TikTok, wore a classic string bikini top for the occasion.
+The item was from famed luxury brand Louis Vuitton and featured the signature monogram print throughout the garment.
 The dark brown background of the fabric highlighted the model’s bronze skin, and the print added a luxurious aesthetic to the otherwise casual vibe.

 The top was a traditional triangle shape, with a deep plunging neckline that left little of the Brazilian’s décolletage to the imagination.
 Tiny straps tied around the back and behind the neck in a halter silhouette.

 Flaunting her toned midriff, Luccas completed the look with a pair of Daisy Duke shorts.
-They were a low-cut style, slung around her hips in a way that accentuated her enviable hourglass figure.
+They slung around her hips in a way that accentuated her enviable hourglass figure.
 The hemline was so short that nearly all of her toned and tanned legs were on display, and a couple of torn details throughout the bottoms added an element of edginess to the ensemble.

 Keeping focus purely on her figure, Luccas steered clear from any distracting accessories and styled her hair into simple and beachy waves that cascaded down over her shoulders in a deep side part.